Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Background

 \begin{lemma}[Nerve Lemma] Consider a compact set $A \subset \R^d$.
 Let $\Cset = \{C_p \mid p \in P\}$ be a finite closed covering of $A$.
 If for every $\emptyset \neq \sigma \subset P$, the intersection $\bigcap_{z \in \sigma} C_z$ is either empty or contractible, then the underlying space of $\Nerve{\Cset}$ is homotopy equivalent to $A$. \end{lemma}

 Hereafter, we shall omit the phrase \enquote{the underlying space of} and write $X \simeq Y$ to say that $X$ is homotopy equivalent to $Y$.
 Given a finite set of points $P \in \R^d$ and a real number $\alpha \geq 0$, the \v Cech complex of $P$ at scale $\alpha$ can be defined as $\Cech{P,\alpha} = \Nerve{ \{ B(p,\alpha) \mid p \in P\} }$.
 With this definition and the Nerve Lemma, it is clear that $\Cech{P,\alpha} \simeq \Offset{P}{\alpha}$; see the black vertical arrow in Figure \ref{fig:diagram-results}.
 Several recent results have expressed conditions under which $\Offset{P}{\alpha}$ recovers the homotopy type of the shape $A$ \cite{niyogi08:_findin_homol_of_subman_with,chazal08:_smoot_manif_recon_from_noisy,chazal2009sampling,Rips-cgta-AttaliLieutierSalinas}.
 Intuitively, the data points $P$ must sample the shape $A$ sufficiently densely and accurately.
 One of the simplest ways to measure the quality of the sample is to use the reach of the shape.
 Given a compact subset $A$ of $\R^d$, recall that the {\em medial axis} $\MA{A}$ of $A$ is the set of points in $\R^d$ which have at least two closest points in $A$.
 The {\em reach} of $A$ is the infimum of distances between points in $A$ and points in $\MA{A}$, $\Reach{A} = \inf_{a \in A, m \in \MA{A}} \|a-m\|$.
+It is well-known that a compact subset $C \subset \R^d$ has infinite reach if and only if $C$ is convex.
 We have (horizontal black arrow in Figure \ref{fig:diagram-results}):

 \begin{lemma}[\cite{niyogi08:_findin_homol_of_subman_with}] Let $A$ and $P$ be two compact subsets of $\R^d$.
 Suppose there exists a real number $\varepsilon$ such that $d_H(A,P) \leq \varepsilon < (3 - \sqrt{8}) \Reach{A}$.
 Then, $\Offset{P}{\alpha}$ deformation retracts to $A$ for $\alpha = (2+\sqrt{2})\varepsilon$. \end{lemma}